Copts: Early modern period

-The treatment of Christian Copts by Muslim rulers remained challenging throughout the Middle Ages and continued into the Early modern period.
-When Napoleon conquered Egypt in 1798 as part of the Napoleonic wars, a military unit known as the Coptic Legion was created out of necessity for self-defense by the Coptic community for protection against the Mamluks, Ottomans and Egyptian Muslims.
-The Coptic Legion was headed by a Coptic general, General Yaqub, who recruited young Copts from Cairo and Upper Egypt for the Legion.
+The treatment of Christian Copts by Muslim rulers remained challenging throughout the Middle Ages and continued into the early modern period.
+When Napoleon conquered Egypt in 1798 as part of the Napoleonic wars, a military unit known as the Coptic Legion was created out of necessity for self-defense by the Coptic community for protection against the Mamluks, Ottomans, and Egyptian Muslims.
+The Coptic Legion was headed by a Coptic general, General Yaqub, who recruited young Copts from Cairo and Upper Egypt for the legion.
 These were trained by instructors from the French army.
 Together with the Greek Legion, the Coptic Legion formed the Bataillon des Chasseurs d'Orient.
 Members of the Coptic Legion returned with the French army to France in 1801 after the defeat of the Napoleonic conquest of Egypt.

 General Yaqub is considered to be the founder of the first project for Egypt's independence in modern times from the Ottoman Empire.
 He argued for the country's independence from an Egyptian nationalist point of view, highlighting the past glory of Egypt, lamenting its current state unworthy of a people who built a great civilization, and stressing the debt that humanity owes to Egypt's ancient culture.

 During the Ottoman period, Copts were classified alongside other Oriental Orthodox (namely the Syriac Orthodox) and Church of the East peoples under the Armenian millet.
 Under Muslim rule, Christians paid special taxes, had lower access to political power, and were exempt from military service.

 The position of the Copts improved dramatically under the rule of Muhammad Ali in the early 19th century.
 He abolished the jizya (a tax on non-Muslims) and allowed Copts to enroll in the army.
-Pope Cyril IV, who reigned from 1854–1861, reformed the church and encouraged broader Coptic participation in Egyptian affairs.
+Pope Cyril IV, who reigned from 1854 to 1861, reformed the church and encouraged broader Coptic participation in Egyptian affairs.
 Khedive Isma'il Pasha, in power 1863–1879, further promoted the Copts.
 He appointed them judges to Egyptian courts and awarded them political rights and representation in government.
 They flourished in business affairs.